Writing & Spelling

 Spelling - Implementation

-At Weeke we use the No Nonsense Spelling programme to teach spelling from Year 2 through to Year 6.
+We use the No Nonsense Spelling programme to teach spelling from Year 3 through to Year 6.
 No Nonsense Spelling is a comprehensive yet accessible progression in the teaching of spelling.
 Guidance, rather than prescription, is provided on how to teach the strategies, knowledge and skills pupils need to learn.
 The focus of the programme is on the teaching of spelling, which embraces knowledge of spelling conventions – patterns and rules; but integral to the teaching is the opportunity to promote the learning of spellings, including statutory words and common exceptions.
 A typical teaching sequence follows the revise, teach, practise and apply cycle.
-From Year 2 to Year 6 spelling is taught on average 3 times a week for 20 minutes as a discreet lesson.
+From Year 3 to Year 6 spelling is taught on average 3 times a week for 20 minutes as a discreet lesson.